STRHercules/VSCharBundle/README.md

 > - Custom Waves have been added for 60+ Minutes
 > - Map unlocked by reaching **level 100** as **any character** on *The Bone Zone*

+## New Serenia

+> - Base Enemy Health - +50%
+> - Hyper Base Enemy Health - 80%
+> - Hyper Gold Bonus - +85%
+> - Base Luck Bonus - +20%
+> - Hyper Luck Bonus - +40%
+> - Standard 30 minute match
+> - Custom Waves
+> - Many obstacles, and a walled in area
+> - Walled in area houses majority of powerful pickups
+> - Map unlocked by surviving one hour as anyone
+> - Traps have been littered around the map, and inside the walled in area

 # Characters

 ## Chester